Mastercard/Fdx-Mock-Resource-Server/README.md

-# Fdx-Mock-Resource-Server
+# FDX Resource Server

+Mastercard Developer Hub documentation: https://developer.mastercard.com/fdx-dev-hub/documentation

 ## Description
-This Mock Resource Server is designed to provide secure and standardized access to financial data of banks and financial institutions (FIs) in compliance with the Financial Data Exchange (FDX) version 6.0 standard.
+The Resource Server is designed to provide secure and standardized access to the financial data of banks and financial institutions (FIs) in compliance with the Financial Data Exchange (FDX) version 6.0 standard.
 This server acts as a central hub for accessing account information, transaction details, payment network information, and other related data for authorized users.

 ## Features